ignite/cli/docs/guide/token_factory.md

 starport scaffold message UpdateOwner denom:string newOwner:string --module tokenfactory --signer owner
 ```

-The two new messages are now available in the newly created file `x/tokenfactory/keeper/msg_server_mint_and_send_tokens.go`.
+The two new messages are now available in the newly created `x/tokenfactory/keeper/msg_server_mint_and_send_tokens.go` file.

 - Add the details of the logic to mint new tokens: